Enhancement of non-Stabilizerness within Indefinite Causal Order

-To study the effect of a $T$ gate passing through two $p$-depolarizing channels with Q-SWITCH, we first notice that in each trajectory the effective channel is $\cT^{\prime}_p = \cD_p \circ \cD_p \circ T$, which will degenerate into a CSPO with a certain noise level $p$.
-The non-stabilizerness of $\cT^{\prime}_p$ can be characterized by its channel robustness of magic, i.e., $\cR_*(\cT^{\prime}_p)$, which can be computed by solving an LP~\cite{Seddon_2019}.
-We show the value of $\cR_*(\cT^{\prime}_p)$ in the blue line in Fig.~\ref{fig:qubit_QS_depo_PM} with $p$ ranging in $[0,0.45]$.
+We could notice that in each trajectory the effective channel is $\cT^{\prime}_p$, which will degenerate into a CSPO with a noise level $p > 0.261$.
+Under Q-SWITCH, we find that when $p < 0.275$, the latter two scenarios still result in an overall non-CSPO process, as shown in Fig.~\ref{fig:qubit_QS_depo_PM}.
+The non-stabilizerness of $\cT^{\prime}_p$ can be characterized by its channel robustness of non-stabilizerness, i.e., $\cR_*(\cT^{\prime}_p)$ and its value is shown in the blue line with $p$ ranging in $[0.20,0.30]$.

-In contrast, if a $T$ gate is in a superposition of traversing through two $p$-depolarizing channels in different orders, it requires a higher noise level to destroy its non-stabilizerness.
-This phenomenon is consistent with the results from \cite{ebler2018enhanced}, which showed that Q-SWITCH could enhance communication through noisy channels, while what is preserved here is the non-stabilizerness of the quantum gate.
-In a word, Q-SWITCH could enhance the resilience of non-Clifford gates against noise-induced degradation on non-stabilizerness from the perspective of QRT of magic state.

-\begin{theorem} For any dimension $d$, the noise threshold of $p$-depolarizing channels under Q-SWITCH transforming a $T$ gate into a CSPO channel is always higher than the noise threshold when two $p$-depolarizing channels act sequentially upon a $T$ gate. \end{theorem}

-Afterward, compared to \cite{ebler2018enhanced}, which provided the output state expression resulting from the switching of two fully depolarizing channels, we establish our theorem by deriving the expression for the case in which two $p$-depolarizing channels are involved.
-Based on this, we show that the threshold at which the non-stabilizerness of the $T$ gate is destroyed under the depolarizing channels is consistently elevated in the presence of the Q-SWITCH. {This phenomenon indicates an enhancement of computational quantumness from the effects of noise channels.

-When the control qubit is initialized to $\ket{+}_c$, a state $\rho$ after passing through two $p$-depolarizing channels with Q-SWITCH becomes: